codex-newton/codex-newton/README.md

 ⚽ Football aficionado and gaming enthusiast - ready for a match or an adventure?

-📫 Reach me at mwanikinewton742@gmail.com - drop me a line!
+📫 Reach me at mwanikinewton742@gmail.com

 Excited to code and connect! 💻🐍